 No. The design of the surgically implanted unit has changed relatively little during the history of cochlear implants.
 Significant improvements have however been noted in the way in which the processor makes sense of speech (speech coding strategies), and delivers the signal to the internal unit.
 The speech processor can incorporate new technology when available.
 It is more important to deliver stimulation to the hearing nerve and centres of the brain.
 The longer the duration of deafness the more time it takes to achieve optimal results and learn to hear again.

 We know from widely published research that when there is little to no benefit from hearing aids, the earlier we can do cochlear implantation, the better the outcome is likely to be.
 Your child may be a good candidate for a cochlear implant when she is a baby or toddler, but if you wait until she is school aged or older the outcome may be poorer.
 If you are in favour of implantation and your child is deemed to be a good candidate, we recommend you proceed right away.

 All children need to use hearing aids for a trial period before cochlear implant/while investigating implantation.
 The audiologist who diagnosed the hearing loss will fit your child with hearing aids and refer your family to an appropriate intervention team including a speech and language therapist.
-All families with children with severe to profound hearing loss are encouraged to contact the Cochlear Implant clinic as soon as the hearing loss is identified.
+All families with children with moderate to profound hearing loss are encouraged to contact the Cochlear Implant clinic as soon as the hearing loss is identified.
 The investigation to determine if your child will benefit from a cochlear implant(s) takes place over several months and the earlier you attend the Clinic, the greater the opportunity to provide your child with a cochlear implant at a young age.